-At Maslaha we offer a range of strategies to support UK primary schools develop sustainable practice around engaging with their local communities and families.
+At Maslaha we offer a range of strategies to support UK primary schools develop sustainable and anti-racist practice around engaging with their local communities and families.

 We believe that if schools are more connected with their local communities, and teaching is more socially and culturally relevant to pupils, that pupil educational outcomes will improve and marginalized communities will have more opportunities to flourish.

 At this particular time when communities are suffering due to cuts to services, and issues that have divided communities such as Brexit, we believe schools can play an important role as a place of community care.